Skip to main content

 danger

-Currently, a9s PostgreSQL is the only Data Service that supports performing a disaster recovery execution into a newly created service instance.
-All other a9s Data Services will need some manual interaction, which are not specifed and may vary from Data Service to Data Service.
+Currently, a9s PostgreSQL and a9s KeyValue are the only Data Services that support performing a disaster recovery execution into a newly created Service Instance.
+All other a9s Data Services will need some manual interaction, which are not specified and may vary from Data Service to Data Service.

 Trying to apply the information contained on this document to an a9s Data Service aside from a9s PostgreSQL can leave your instances in an irrecuperable state.